Health-RI/The-FAIR-Metroline/index.md

 page_id: main
 ---

-<h5>Practical guidance to make your health data Findable, Accessible, Interoperable and Reusable, from planning to implementation.
+<h5>Practical guidance to make your health and life sciences data Findable, Accessible, Interoperable and Reusable, from planning to implementation.
 </h5>

 <div class="homepage-nav-grid">